crong12/image-segmentation-sffcm/README.md

 A brief report may be found in the [coursework write-up](./Coursework_write-up_Chin%20Rong%20Ong.pdf).
 More details on the SFFCM algorithm may be found in the [original paper](https://ieeexplore.ieee.org/document/8584141) by Lei and colleagues.

 This repo also contains code I wrote for hyperparameter tuning - namely the number of clusters and number of structure elements.
 All other hyperparameters (number of iterations, convergence criterion, etc.) were used as is.
 Although Lei and colleagues recommended a minimal SE of 2, interestingly, I found from my experiments that an SE of 4 tended to perform better on average (in terms of average F1 score across all 12 images).

+This project received a final grade of 95%.

 ### Sample output:
 ![sample output](./output/best_performance.jpg)